matee8/char_rnn/README.md

 The project is structured to separate concerns.

+- **`char_rnn/activation.py`**: Defines the activation functions which could be used in the layers, with their derivatives.
 - **`char_rnn/layers.py`**: Defines the building blocks of the neural network, abstracting operations such as forward and backward passes for layers.
 - **`char_rnn/losses.py`**: Provides the interface for quantifying model prediction errors and deriving the initial gradients for backpropagation.
 - **`char_rnn/models.py`**: Defines the overarching models.
 It manages end-to-end forward pass, loss calculation, backward pass, and parameter optimization.